Vertrix-ai/streaming_analytics_demo/README.md

 ## Overview

 This project demonstrates a modular approach to stream processing with configurable output sinks.
-It uses an extensible architecture that allows for easy addition of new sink types through registration.
+It uses an extensible architecture that allows for easy addition of new source andsink types through registration.
 Take a look at streaming_analytics_demo/sinks/file_sink.py for an example of a custom sink.

 ## Features